akshaybiradar201/Accuknox/README.md

     - `create_users()`

 - Using the Api's send/accept/reject friend requests, while using postman use csrf token and sessionid as cookies and headers.
+    - Use `X-CSRFToken` in Headers
+    - Set sessionid and csrftoken in cookies